 The ABC ranking of products, based on the Pareto or 80:20 rule, is generally known in business.
 However, its limitation is that all SKUs within each group are considered to have the same characteristics and behaviours and therefore can be planned in the same way.
 This is not correct.

-Although a group of SKUs can each have similar sales, measure the volatility in demand and assess the predictability of a demand pattern, or how well (or if at all) it can be forecast.
+Although a group of SKUs can each have similar sales, the need is to measure the volatility in demand and assess the predictability of a demand pattern, or how well (or if at all) it can be forecast.
 The tool to use is the Coefficient of Variation (CoV), calculated as Coefficient of Variation = Standard Deviation / Mean.

 This requires historical data of annual units sold for each SKU, listed in descending order.
 Sales for each SKU are in 52 weekly buckets.
 Calculate the mean of sales and the standard deviation.
 The more consistent the sales pattern of an SKU, the lower will be the CoV.
-For each SKU, the CoV is within a Class range of ‘a to f’ and the result placed into a table.
-The table below shows that cells Aa, Ba, Ca and Da will be within a Category that has similar patterns (and so will cells Ab, Bb, Cb and Db) and so on.
+For each SKU, the CoV is within a Class range of ‘a to f’ and the result placed into a table shown below.
+In the table, the cells Aa, Ba, Ca and Da will be within a Category that has similar patterns (and so will cells Ab, Bb, Cb and Db) and so on.

-It is a good exercise to analyse your inventory, but the gains for the business come from improved planning and execution of the plan.
+From the analyse of inventory, the gains for the business come from improved planning and execution of the plan.
 Tom Rafferty at Supply Chain STO Pty.
 Ltd. has identified the range of actions to consider under the heading of CoV Management (CoVM).
 The table below provides an outline of Planning decision for each Category, based on CoVM.

 Variable (65% sales, 5% SKUs): A varied forecast ‘error’ result among the SKUs.
 A tracking signal of >7.0 is the trigger for a review of planning for an SKU.
-For group/class Ac and Bc (and other if required) use higher customer service levels for safety stock calculations.
+For group/class Ac and Bc (and others if required) use a higher customer service level for safety stock calculations.

 Erratic (15% sales; 5% SKUs): SKUs may have high annual sales, but sales can be highly variable by month or season.
 Sales are often to a small group of customers, so Logistics must work with Sales to understand the drivers of demand.